gearglow/ReptiliaWithATwist/Reptilia With A Twist.md

 Opening her eyes with a start, Harry looked down at herself.
 She was in boy-mode again; as uncomfortable as it was, she knew she would have to stay boy-shaped for awhile.
 All the more reason to get some independence, she supposed.

+>!!
+TODO Where is the trunk at this point? !!

-She went through her morning routine, including the silent treatment at breakfast with the Dursleys, then headed to the park down Wisteria Walk.
+She went through her morning routine, including the silent treatment at breakfast with the Dursleys, then dug her Gringotts key out of her trunk and headed to the park down Wisteria Walk.
 Tucking herself away among a cluster of bushes, she called out softly, "Dobby!"

 With a quiet *pop,* Dobby the House-Elf appeared.
 "Great Harry Potter Sir is calling for Dobby!"
 He gushed, bowing so low that his long, floppy ears brushed the ground.